TreeHacks/computer-vision-hackpack/README.md

 Furthermore, the follwing are used:
 1. model.compile: This function configures the model's learning process, setting the loss function, optimization algorithm, and performance metrics to be used during training.
 In this case, the loss function is binary cross-entropy, which is commonly used for binary classification tasks, and the optimization algorithm is Adam.
 The model will also be evaluated using the accuracy metric.
 2. model.fit: This function trains the model on the given data (X and y) using the configuration specified in model.compile.
 The model is trained using mini-batch gradient descent with a batch size of 32 and for 25 epochs.
 During training, the model's performance on a validation set (a subset of the training data) is monitored using the TensorBoard callback, which logs the model's performance and allows it to be visualized using TensorFlow's visualization tool.
+3. model.summary: This function outputs a summary of all the layers in our model!

 ## Using the model to make predictions